whalelinguni/Signal-Portable/README.md

 2. Ensure that 7zip is placed in the same directory as the script.
 3. Run the script in a PowerShell environment.

+## Known Issues

+  - Dishssues 100%
+  - May not work after any major release.
+  - Probably bugs all over

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.